This is a list of non-subscription sources of information that I think are worth sharing.

 - Cidricole, official site covering Calvados, amongst other products of the region.

-- Cognac, Bureau National Interprofessionnel du Cognac (BNIC), news, refer to INAO for production regulations.
+- Cognac, Bureau National Interprofessionnel du Cognac (BNIC), refer to INAO for production regulations.

 - Cognac knowledge, with producer tasting notes.